akifuji/academic-kickstart/content/en/home/accomplishments.md

 - Ikushi Prize 2021, Awarded by Japan Society for the Promotion of Science (January 2022)

-- Excellent Presentation Award 2021, Awarded by Japanese Group Dynamics Association (September 2021)
+- Excellent Presentation Award at the 67th Annual Convention, Awarded by Japanese Group Dynamics Association (September 2021)

 - International Registration Award 2021, Awarded by Society for Personality and Social Psychology (February 2021)